 Medical Internship ,Loyola University Chicago, USA

 Everyone from the program coordinator to my local buddy was extremely supportive!
 The experience would not have been as great as it has been if I was by myself.

 I felt very satisfied with the service ABROADER Vietnam provided for my Nursing Internship in Vietnam at Ho Chi Minh Hopspital of Orthopedics and Rehabilitation.
 I was clear about the rules and expectations required of me during my placement.
 My supervisors instructed me and helped me with language translation and clarifications of responsibilities.
 With their help, I felt I was well equipped for the job I was assigned.
 I brought my equipment from home to the workplace and it provided great assistance for my work.
 During the internship in Vietnam, I was glad I was able to learn technical skills from the nurses from the hospital.
 They have all been very supportive, friendly, patient and open to my help.
 They trained me with techniques quite different from how it is occasionally done back home.
 I will definitely recommend this program to my colleagues!

-Nursing Internship ,University of Texas Austin School of Nursing, U.S.A
+Nursing Internship ,University of Texas Austin, USA

 I had an amazing experience with ABROADER Vietnam.
 They organized me a great internship placement and took very well care of me.
 I am so happy I chose this organization for my internship abroad.
 I loved the feeling of having people around that support me and that they were checking in regularly on me, organizing events, etc. It felt a little like family with which you can share every little problem, your experiences, etc. and I think that is the strongest and best part about ABROADER.
 Overall, I had a great experience with ABROADER Vietnam and I can only recommend it to others!